tdaede/td-io/README.md

 # JVS inputs

 The JVS I/O bus connects to the board via USB-style A and B connectors.
 Daisy chaining is supported.
 The I/O presents two players, each with a single joystick/lever and six buttons.
 Joystick and button 1-4 inputs are mapped to the JAMMA edge connector, and buttons 4-6 are mapped to a CPS2-style kick harness connector.
+Buttons are polled on request, ensuring microsecond-level latency.

 Service, test, and tilt buttons are also supported.
 JAMMA's single ervice button is mapped to JVS player 1's service button.